 Dissertation.
 The dissertation is an original investigation worthy of publication, prepared under the supervision of three members of the faculty.
 A dissertation proposal is due near the end of the third year.

-Though it is feasible to finish the program in four years, students typically complete the Ph.D. in five or six years.
+Some students finish the program in five years.
+More commonly, students finish in six years.
 The final requirement is a Graduate Board Oral Examination on the dissertation.
 The committee that administers the examination includes faculty from outside the department.